HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Improved UI of the widget-image utility.
+Improved usability of backforth widget, by adding the dispatch of the `backforth-quit` event.

-Corrected minor bug with pluralWidgetProperty utility.
+Improved stability of os-back-button utility.